nortxort/nortbot/README.md

 ## Nortbot

+**I wont be making anymore commits to this project, and as such, it will be arcived on the 1/1/2020**

 A bot for Tinychat chat rooms.

 This started out with some improvements to a few files for the bot in the room I go to.
 This basically led to a complete rewrite of almost everything.